Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 This is where ZoomInfo changes the equation.

 ZoomInfo is not an event platform.
-It's the intelligence layer that makes event data productive.
+It is the intelligence layer that makes event data productive.

 Consider what happens after a webinar ends.
 Your event platform tells you that 200 people attended and 15 asked questions.
 ZoomInfo tells you which of those attendees work at accounts showing intent signals, which ones match your ideal customer profile, who else on those buying committees your reps should contact, and what those contacts' verified direct dials and emails are.

-The GTM Context Graph processes 1.5B+ data points daily by combining ZoomInfo's third-party B2B data with your CRM records, conversation transcripts, and behavioral signals.
-It captures not just that an attendee engaged, but why that engagement matters in the context of the deal.
+ZoomInfo is an all-in-one AI GTM Platform built on the industry's largest verified B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+The GTM Context Graph processes 1.5B+ data points daily by combining ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals.
+It captures not just that an attendee engaged, but why that engagement matters in the context of the deal, surfacing patterns across your closed-won history that no event platform can see.

 Source: ZoomInfo

-"That combination of our internal CRM data, external signals, and AI that's given all that context has helped us craft very specific account- and persona-based messages.
+"That combination of our internal CRM data, external signals, and AI that has given all that context has helped us craft very specific account- and persona-based messages.
 And people have responded to them right away."
 (Toby Carrington, Chief Business Officer, Seismic)

 CRM and martech integration depth